Paradise Township, Michigan: Geography

 According to the United States Census Bureau, the township has a total area of 53.0 sqmi, of which 52.9 sqmi is land and 0.1 sqmi (0.13%) is water.
 The Boardman River flows through the north of the township.

 Paradise Township is the largest township in Grand Traverse County by land area, and second largest in total area, behind Whitewater Township.
+The township shares a boundary with Wexford County, to the south.